-Estimated Expenditure over the total contract life (Including GST) Minimum Procurement Process \$2,000 to \$9,999 Request for Quotation.
-A minimum of ONE written Quotation must be obtained and a copy attached to the Purchase Requisition. \$10,000 to \$49,999 Request for Quotation.
-A minimum of TWO written Quotations must be obtained.
+Estimated Expenditure over the total contract life (Including GST) Minimum Procurement Process (meaning con) Request for Quotation. \$2,000 to \$9,999 A minimum of ONE Written Quotation must be obtained and a copy attached to the Purchase Requisition.
+Request for Quotation.
+A minimum of TWO Written Quotations must be obtained.
 Public advertising is not required and a suitable closing date and time must be nominated.
-Quotations returned by the nominated closing date and time must be evaluated and a recommendation made in favour of the supplier offering the Best Value Outcome.
-Copies of the Quotations must also be attached to the Purchase Requisition.
-If less than two written quotations are obtained, an Exemption Memo must be completed and signed or the quotation process terminated and recommenced.
-Where appropriate, details may also be treated as a Registered Contract and recorded in Council's Contract Management System. \$50,000 to \$149,999 Request for Quotation. for Goods and Services or \$199,999 for Works A minimum of TWO written Quotations must be obtained by issuing a written Request for Quotation to selected suppliers via Council's eTendering Portal.
+Quotations returned by the nominated closing date and time must be evaluated and a recommendation made in favour of the supplier offering the best value outcome. \$10,000 to \$49,999 Copies of the Quotations must also be attached to the Purchase Requisition.
+If less than two written quotations are obtained, an Exemption Memo must be completed and signed or the quotation process terminated and re-commenced.
+Where appropriate, details may also be treated as a Registered Contract and recorded in Council's Contract Management System.
+Request for Quotation. \$50,000 to \$149,999 for Goods and Services or \$50,000 to \$199,999 A minimum of TWO Written Quotations must be obtained by issuing a written Request for Quotation to selected suppliers via Council's eTendering Portal.
 Public advertising is not required and a suitable closing date and time must be nominated.
-Quotations returned by the nominated closing date and time must be evaluated and a recommendation made in favour of the supplier offering the Best Value outcome.
-If less than two written quotations are obtained, an Exemption Memo must be completed and signed or the quotation process terminated and recommenced.
+Quotations returned by the nominated closing date and time must be evaluated and a recommendation made in favour of the supplier offering the best value outcome. for Works If less than two written quotations are obtained, an TOT WOTKS Exemption Memo must be completed and signed or the quotation process terminated and recommenced.
 The original supplier's Quotations and approval report signed by the appropriate delegated officer must be recorded in Council's Contract Management System and the approved report must also be attached to the requisition.